acastano/LastFm/README.md

 * Open App.xcodeproj.
 When open press run using a simulator or device.

-* Find OAuthAttributes and add the keys and secrets, remember to fix the tests

 * Run the test using CMD + U

 * The project has two view controller called AlbumSearchtListViewController that shows a list of albums for a query.
 And the AlbumInfoViewController that shows the albums details including the tracks

 * Unit tests are done with XCTest.
-The test covearage is 96.3%.
+The test covearage is 96.5%.

 * The only third party libraries are RxSwift and RxCocoa and the code is written using the below coding standards.
 Also ImageCache that was developed by image some time ago.